MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-backup-restore-dataset.md

 ### How to perform backup and restore

 **Backup and Restore** requires using XMLA-based tools, such as [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms).
 There is no backup or restore facility or option in the Power BI user interface.
 Because of the XMLA dependency, **Backup and Restore** currently requires your datasets to reside on a Premium or PPU capacity.

+The storage account settings for **Backup and Restore** can be applied at either the **tenant** or the **workspace** level.

+For **Backup and Restore**, Power BI creates a new container called *power-bi-backup* in your storage account, and creates a backup folder using the same name as your workspace in the *power-bi-backup* container.
+If you configure a storage account at the **tenant** level, Power BI only creates the *power-bi-backup* container.
+Power BI creates the backup folder at the time you attach the storage account to a workspace.
+If you configure a storage account at the **workspace** level, Power BI creates the *power-bi-backup* container and creates the backup folder.

+During backup and restore, the following actions apply:

+* Backup files are placed into the backup folder in the *power-bi-backup* container
+* For restore, you must place the backup files (.abf files) into the folder before conducting a restore

+If you rename a workspace, the backup folder in the *power-bi-backup* container is automatically renamed to match.
+However, if you have an existing folder with the same name as the renamed workspace, the automatic renaming for the backup folder will fail.

 ## Limitations and considerations